helmavdl/ig-toolbox/README.md

 # Original README content

+NOTE 2025-11 this is the original README content of the upstream project, but some of it might no longer be true for the current project

 > To learn how to get started, head over to our tutorial at https://bonfhir.dev/docs/guides/ig-toolbox

 ## Usage